Top reasons to go to an all-women rock climbing camp

 Get lost in Bernal’s great cuisine, lively music, and cozy artisanal shops

 As one of the 13 Wonders of Mexico, the 1,400-foot-tall La Peña de Bernal completely dominates the Querétaro skyline.
 Apart from its imposing stature, this Jurassic-era porphyritic monument is known for one more thing – the excellent climbs.
 The Aculco de Espinoza climbing area, reminiscent of Paradise Forks in Arizona, is often dubbed “the Indian Creek of Mexico.”
 Its 100+ 5.7 to 5.12a climbs truly live up to this nickname.
 The 30-80-foot crack climbs between monumental basalt columns are, without a doubt, a terrifying experience.
 However, once you conquer them, you’ll feel a rush of inner power you’ve never felt before.
-Show your tenacity and determination to the world and become a more confident woman on the cliffs of Aculco de Espinoza.
+This climbing clinic is the perfect opportunity for you to finally get into rock climbing under the guidance of experienced and well-trained guides.
+You will learn, comprehend and practice the most modern techniques and technical standards in rock climbing.
+Go to Querétaro to learn the ropes of climbing, meet new friends and make bonds that will last a lifetime.
+Show your tenacity and determination to the world and become a more confident woman on the cliffs of Aculco de Espinoza!

 Queretaro City is half an hour away from Aculco de Espinoza